 Because most organizing systems and tools are just too complicated.
 If it’s not simple and easy, most people won’t stick with it for the long term.

 Today, I’m going to share my 3-part “system” for getting and staying organized.
-It’s quite simple, and for the last six years, it has worked well for me.
+It’s quite simple and inexpensive, and for the last six years it has worked well for me.

 I have always been a person who needs to write stuff down.
 I feel safer and less anxious when things are on paper, instead of rattling around in my head, waiting to be forgotten.
 In the past, people have tried in vain to convert me to high tech ways of organizing, but I have no interest.
 I prefer the simplicity of an old-fashioned pen and paper…which brings me to Part One of my system: